-Human Resources Administration & Development
+Human Resources Administration & Development, B.S.

 Mercer University's Bachelor of Science in Human Resources Administration and Development is designed to offer students a career path in human resources in such workplaces as government, non-profit agencies, corporate organizations, health care facilities, and adult educational institutions.
 The major will ground student learning with an understanding of human behavior as related to work.
 The structure of the major combines a broad liberal arts foundation, a comprehensive set of human resources core courses, and the choice of a specialization in either Administration or Training and Development.
 The foundation in psychology, sociology, communication, and critical thinking will assist students in applying research in the field to diverse populations and settings.
 The B.S. in Human Resources Administration and Development program is offered at Mercer's Douglas County and Henry County locations, and students are admitted five times per year in August, October, January, March, and May.

-Choose from Two Specialized Tracks:
+Choose from Two Specialized Concentrations:

 Graduates in Human Resource Administration will be equipped with exposure to the skills and competencies necessary to carry out essential human resources functions that can benefit both individuals and organizations.
 Potential workplaces for graduates include:

 - Organizations wanting HR professionals who have strong competencies in administration